wkhr9d9hyd-sys/highload-wallet-contract-v3/README.md

 # highload-wallet-contract-v3

 ⚠️ `timeout` must be greater then 0.
-We recommend using a timeout from 1 hour to 24 hours.
+We recommend using a timeout from 1 hour to 24 hours.j

 ⚠️ This highload-wallet has a limit of 8380415 messages per timeout.
 If you fill the dictionary completely during the timeout, you will have to wait for the timeout before the dictionary is freed.